cafarnfield/GamePlan/docs/features/health-monitoring.md

-# Enhanced Health Monitoring System Implementation
+# Health Monitoring System

+The GamePlan application includes a comprehensive health monitoring system that provides detailed insights into all system components, enabling proactive monitoring and quick issue identification.

 ## Overview

-The GamePlan application now includes a comprehensive health monitoring system that provides detailed insights into all system components.
-This implementation enhances the existing `/api/health` endpoint with extensive monitoring capabilities.
+The health monitoring system provides real-time visibility into the operational status of all application components, from database connectivity to external API dependencies.
+It offers multiple endpoints for different monitoring needs and integrates seamlessly with existing infrastructure.

-## Features Implemented
+## Features

 ### 1. Comprehensive Health Service (`services/healthService.js`)